Thomas P. Gerrity

-Thomas P. Gerrity is the former dean and Joseph J. Aresty Professor of Management at the Wharton School of Business at the University of Pennsylvania.
+Thomas P. Gerrity (b.
+July 13, 1941) is the former dean of the Wharton School of Business at the University of Pennsylvania where he was also Joseph J. Aresty Professor of Management.
 Prior to Wharton, he was the Chairman and CEO of the Index Group.

 Early life

+Gerrity was born July 13, 1941 in Savannah, Georgia.
+He was the son of Air Force general Thomas Patrick Gerrity and his wife Margaret.